SparkPost/node-sparkpost-cli/README.md

 For a full list of commands run `sparkpost --help`.

 * `sparkpost config` - Configure the CLI to your account
-* `sparkpost account` - Configure the CLI to your account
+* `sparkpost account` - Get your account information
 * `sparkpost [endpoint] [command]` - Call the specified endpoint and command <br>Supported endpoints include: `inbound-domains`, `message-events`, `relay-webhooks`, `sending-domains`, `subaccounts`, `webhooks`